lucaslovato/BrickAbodeChallenge/README.md

 `npx create-react-app appName`

+## Used API

+The chosen API was found on a website called [rapidapi](https://rapidapi.com), at the site there's a lot of free apis to use and how to use properly.

+The project is using [Free NBA API](https://rapidapi.com/theapiguy/api/free-nba) to find all the NBA teams.

-## usage
+## Usage

-First check if nodeJS is installed with:
+First check if npm is installed with:

 `npm --version`